Digital journalism: Blogs

 With the rise of digital media, there is a move from the traditional journalist to the blogger or amateur journalist.
 Blogs can be seen as a new genre of journalism because of their "narrative style of news characterized by personalization" that moves away from traditional journalism's approach, changing journalism into a more conversational and decentralized type of news.
-Blogging has become a large part of the transmitting of news and ideas across cites, states, and countries, and bloggers argue that blogs themselves are now breaking stories.
+Blogging has become a large part of the transmitting of news and ideas across cities, states, and countries and bloggers argue that blogs themselves are now breaking stories.
 Even online news publications have blogs that are written by their affiliated journalists or other respected writers.
 Blogging allows readers and journalists to be opinionated about the news and talk about it in an open environment.
 Blogs allow comments where some news outlets do not, due to the need to constantly monitor what is posted.
 By allowing comments, the reader can interact with a story instead of just absorbing the words on the screen.
 According to one 2007 study, 15% of those who read blogs read them for news.

-However, many blogs are highly opinionated and have a bias.
+However, a number of blogs are highly opinionated and have a bias.
 Some are not verified to be true.
 The Federal Trade Commission (FTC) established guidelines mandating that bloggers disclose any free goods or services they receive from third parties in 2009 in response to a question of the integrity of product and service reviews in the online community.

 The development of blogging communities has partly resulted because of the lack of local news coverage, the spread of misinformation, and the manipulation of news.
 Blogging platforms are often used as mediums to spread ideas and connect to others with similar mentalities.
 Anonymity lives within these platforms that circulates different perspectives.
-Some have postulated that blogs' usage of public opinions as facts has gained them status and creditability.
+Some have postulated that blogs' usage of public opinions as facts has gained them status and credibility.
 Memes are often shared on these blogs due to its social phenomenon and its relation to existing subcultures which often attain high engagement.
 Traditional journalism has helped set the foundation for blogs, which are frequently used to question mainstream media reported by journalist.